 \end{proof}

 Up to now, we have completed the proof of the upper bound the permutation dHSIC.
-It worth remarking that, a sharper inequality in step (iv) can be derived by discussing the second term more meticulously.
-One can reformulate the expression and expand the averages to identify and cancel out same terms, leading to a sharper bound.
-However, improvements can be achieved incrementally, with a constant factor sharpened by subtracting $O(n^{-d})$, while the discussion may be really miscellaneous.
-Therefore, we only state a more brief and elegant result in this paper.
+It is worth remarking that, a sharper inequality in Step $(iv)$ can be derived by discussing the second term more meticulously.
+One can reformulate the expression and expand the averages to identify and cancel out identical terms, leading to a sharper bound.
+However, improvements can be achieved incrementally, with a constant factor sharpened by subtracting $O(n^{-d})$, while the discussion may be rather miscellaneous.
+Therefore, we only state a briefer and more elegant result in this paper.